 Email marketing allows you to send your message directly into clients’ inboxes, and it can be a highly effective way to “warm up” prospects who have entered your sales funnel.
 Your sales funnel might begin with offering a lead magnet on your website, such as an e-book or white paper.
 To get the lead magnet, prospects must first enter their email address.

 As far as cost goes, you’ll need to invest in an email marketing tool that allows you to collect email addresses and send out messages in bulk.
-Shopping around can help you find the right plan for your budget.
+Look for a tool that integrates seamlessly with your customer relationship management (CRM) system, so that you can easily share data across platforms.

 Direct Mail Marketing

-Direct mail marketing can be more expensive than email marketing since you’ll need to pay for postage and mailing materials.
+Direct mail marketing involves the delivery of physical marketing materials.
+That can include letters, brochures and sales flyers.
+This type of approach can be more expensive than email marketing since you’ll need to pay for postage and mailing materials.
 It’s also more difficult to track results, as you won’t be able to see who’s opening your mailers and who isn’t.

 However, direct mail can still have value for RIA firms if the goal is attracting more local clients to your business.
 Consistency in the frequency with which you send direct mail and recognizable branding can help increase open rates.